The Apostle Paul – a nasty, complex character

 “nothing to add to the good news I preach.”
 They were messianic Jews who Paul knew opposed Roman rule, so he berated their beliefs and promoted his own.

 Paul was cunning, opportunistic, and manipulative, and cleverly tailored all his innovative arguments to suit whichever community he was writing to.
-He invented long-winded waffling tales about his own credibility, God, heaven, Christ, Jews, and gentiles, and they don’t make sense.
+He invented long-winded waffling tales about his own credibility, God, heaven, Christ, Jews, and Gentiles, and they do not make sense.

-There was no such thing as a New Testament in Paul’s time, so he couldn’t possibly have presumed his own writings were scripture.
+There was no such thing as a New Testament in Paul’s time, so he could not possibly have presumed his own writings were scripture.

 This imaginative raconteur became the most influential theologian of all.
-Christianity became Paul’s baby, although dad didn’t know what a monster his progeny would grow in to.
+Christianity became Paul’s baby, although dad did not know what a monster his progeny would grow in to.

 I think his letters just happened to grab the imagination of the market, a most unfortunate quirk of history.
-His awful prejudices and bizarre theology, still read in churches, will continue to poison humanitarian ethics if they aren’t recognized for what they are.
+His awful prejudices and bizarre theology, still read in churches, will continue to poison humanitarian ethics if they are not recognized for what they are.

 How he did it…Paul the Salesman

 I think Paul was a salesman with an ambitious agenda.
 He hoped to sell his interpretation of Judaism to the Roman world.
 I think he had a plan to undermine those dangerous messianic Nazarene beliefs that roused rebellion against Roman rule.